rpcm-org/rpcm-org.github.io/deploy.md

     sudo docker exec dockerrpcm_le-companion_1 /app/cert_status
     sudo docker exec dockerrpcm_le-companion_1 /app/force_renew

-## Alternative deploy
+## Alternative deploy without Docker

-RP Crucial Mode can be alternatively deployed as any other FiveM resource by uploading it into your server `resources` folder and enabling it by adding `start NAME_OF_RESOURCE_FOLDER` into your `server.cfg` file.
+RP Crucial Mode can be alternatively deployed as any other FiveM resource, but it is not fully supported by us for now.